HecatePhy/website-academic/content/team/softball.md

   columns: '2'
 ---

-I join the EECS softball team in Fall 2020.
+I joined the EECS softball team in Fall 2020.
 Now our team has become EECS and CS United 😆.

-We won the championship of the PKU Cup.
+We won the championship of the PKU Cup in Spring 2022!

 ![PKUCUP](team/pkucup.JPG "PKU CUP Championship!")